infor-design/enterprise/src/components/breadcrumb/readme.md

 });
 ```

-Please refer to the [Application Testability Checklist](/resources/application-testability-checklist) for further details.

 ## Keyboard Shortcuts

 - <kbd>Tab</kbd> moves focus to the link.
 A second <kbd>tab</kbd> moves focus to the next focusable item.